ukparliament/weeknotes.data-search/2018/23/index.md

 ### Community

-We were joined at data day by[Marc Adams](https://www.linkedin.com/in/dr-marc-adams-79081a144/) from the [NAO](https://www.nao.org.uk/) to chat about stats in general and plan some actual work we might do together.
+We were joined at data day by [Marc Adams](https://www.linkedin.com/in/dr-marc-adams-79081a144/) from the [NAO](https://www.nao.org.uk/) to chat about stats in general and plan some actual work we might do together.
 We're now looking for a guest for the next data day in July.
 Hands up if that might be you.

 Some immediate, practical stuff we agreed to do with Marc: